-Therefore since his election Andrew has claimed on average 48% less on travel than his Labour predecessor, despite increased rail fares.
+Therefore, since his election Andrew has claimed on average 45% less on travel than his Labour predecessor, despite increased rail fares.
 This represents a saving of over £55,000, over the past 11 years.

-MPs who do not live within an hour’s commute of London are reimbursed for somewhere to stay in the capital.
-There are 9 years’ worth of figures online for Pendle’s previous Labour MP, showing that, on average, he claimed £17,995 per year, mostly to pay the mortgage on his second home.
+MP’s who do not live within an hour’s commute of London are reimbursed for somewhere to stay in the capital.
+There are 9 years’ worth of figures online for Pendle’s previous Labour MP, showing he claimed on average £17,995 per year, mostly to pay the mortgage on his second home.

-Therefore since his election Andrew has claimed on average 50% less on accommodation than his Labour predecessor, despite very significant increases in the cost of renting accommodation in London.
+Therefore, since his election Andrew has claimed on average 57% less on accommodation than his Labour predecessor, despite very significant increases in the cost of accommodation in London.
 This represents a saving of over £110,000, over the past 11 years.

 Office Running Costs (excluding staff wages)

-Therefore since his election Andrew has claimed on average 2% more on office costs than his Labour predecessor.
+Therefore, since his election Andrew has claimed on average 9% more on office costs than his Labour predecessor.
 This represents an additional expense of around £18,000, over the past 11 years.